SatSale/SatSale/README.md

 # BTCPyment
 Existing non-custodial Bitcoin payment processors are bloated, difficult to install, and not easily customisable.
-BTCPyment strives to serve as an easily deployable, lightweight Bitcoin payment processor that keeps your coins with your keys by connecting to your own Bitcoin node or Lightning network node.
+BTCPyment strives to serve as an easily deployable, lightweight Bitcoin payment processor that keeps your coins with your keys by connecting to **your own Bitcoin node or Lightning network node**.

 Donation Button             |  Bitcoin Payment Gateway :-------------------------:|:-------------------------: